-REMARK 1.2.
-In case $\Sigma_L^2$ is a rational homology 3-sphere, the above formula is Mullin's theorem, as expected.
+Remark 1.1.
+In case Σ_L^2 is a rational homology 3-sphere, the above formula is Mullin's theorem, as expected.
 See also Remark 2.2.

-REMARK 1.3.
-For the class of links such that $\Sigma_L^2$ is a rational homology 3sphere (e.g. for all knots), there is a skein theory relation of the signature, see [Li, Mu].
+Remark 1.2.
+For the class of links such that Σ_L^2 is a rational homology 3-sphere (e.g. for all knots), there is a skein theory relation of the signature, see [Li, Mu].
 However, the literature on signatures seems to be avoiding the rest of the links.
 Our result shows that such a restriction is not necessary.

-REMARK 1.4.
+Remark 1.3.
 Mullin's proof uses the Kauffman bracket definition of the Jones polynomial [Ka], and oriented, as well as unoriented, smoothings of the link that are special to the Jones polynomial.
 Our proof, simpler and derived from first principles, does not use any of these special properties of the Jones polynomial.
 In addition, it provides a hint for general relations between link signatures and finite type link and 3-manifold invariants.

-COROLLARY 1.5.
-If L is a link with nullity at least 4, then $J_L(-1) = J'L(-1) = 0$ .
+Corollary 1.4.
+If L is a link with nullity at least 4, then

+$$J_L(-1) = J'L(-1) = 0$$

+.

-It is natural to ask whether Theorem 1.1 can be extended to the case of more general covers (such as p-fold branched covers), as well as the case of more general 3-manifold invariants, such as the LMO invariant $Z^{LMO}$ , or its degree n part $Z_n^{LMO}$ .
+It is natural to ask whether Theorem 1 can be extended to the case of more general covers (such as p-fold branched covers), as well as the case of more general 3-manifold invariants, such as the LMO invariant Z^{LMO} , or its degree at most n part Z_n^{LMO} .
 In this direction, we have the following partial result.
-Let $D_m K$ denote the m-fold twisted double of a knot K in $S^3$ , see Figure 1.
-Recall from [B-N, BL, Ko] the notion of finite type invariantss of knots in $S^3$ .
+Let $D_m K$ denote the m-fold twisted double of a knot K in S^3 , see Figure 1.

-THEOREM 1.6.
-Fix a knot K in $S^3$ and integers p, m, n.
-Then the map $K \to Z_n^{LMO}(\Sigma{D_m,K}^p)$ is a finite type invariants of type 2n.
+Theorem 2.
+Fix a knot K in S^3 and integers p, m, n.
+Then $Z_n^{LMO}(\Sigma{D_m K}^p)$ depends only on p, m and the degree 2n part of the Kontsevich integral [Ko] of K.